Session types in AttendFirst: work and break categories

 | Tea Break | Break | Short morning / afternoon break, 10-15 minutes |

-| Site Visit | Work | Field visit, client meeting, or external errand |
+| Site Visit | Work | Field visit logged from the Switch activity picker |

 | Client Meeting | Work | External meeting logged as a separate session for reporting |